EdwardSchaefer/Neighborhood-Map/README.md

 		*Ordered/removed duplicate geocode requests in cleandata.js

 	11/09/2017:
-		Manually lan/long'ed 2 markers that were not geocoding properly
+		Manually lat/long'ed 2 markers that were not geocoding properly

+	11/09/2017:
+		Manually lat/long'ed 5 markers that were not geocoding properly